Socialseniors/Social-Seniors-App/README.md

-# Welcome to the Social Seniors App
+# Social Seniors App Homepage

 This file is a landing page